Lower School (Preschool-Fourth Grade)

 The social studies core curriculum in third grade (8/9s) builds on students’ natural curiosity about the world.
 In this elementary year, children learn the language and symbols of maps and how to locate continents and oceans on a world map.
 They create their own maps using a variety of materials.
 Through nonfiction readings, research, writing and reflecting, field trips, and hands-on activities such as re-creating artifacts, children expand their understanding of the history, cultures, and human relationships that maps represent visually.

-Building on the work we did in 7/8s, we examine why and where explorers traveled as well as modes of travel over land and sea.
-We begin with a review of the Lenape study from the previous year and progress to learning about New Amsterdam.
+Expanding on the work from the previous year, students examine why and where explorers traveled as well as modes of travel over land and sea.
+They begin with a revisit of the Lenape study from the previous year and progress to learning about New Amsterdam.
 Students consider the impact of settlers on the Indigenous people and discuss cultural conflicts.

-Building on students’ knowledge of the Indigenous people of Manhattan, we expand their understanding of the exploration and history of New Amsterdam, including the Dutch beginnings of New York and comparisons between historical events and our lives today.
+Building on their knowledge of the Indigenous people of Manhattan, students expand their understanding of the exploration and history of New Amsterdam, including the Dutch beginnings of New York and comparisons between historical events and our lives today.

 Apply Now Take a Virtual Tour View a Sample Schedule (pdf)